 Front-wheel drive is standard on the Sport and RTL.
 Available on these models, all-wheel drive is standard on RLT-E and the Black Edition.

-Compare the 2020 Honda Ridgeline Sport vs RTL Trim Levels.
+Compare the 2020 Honda Ridgeline Sport vs RTL Trims.
 What is the difference?

 In 2019, Honda deleted the entry-level edition.
 Perhaps that explains why the 2020 Sport cabin definitely goes beyond what you’d expect in an entry-level truck.
 Above-average materials line the cabin.
 Tri-zone climate controls allow the backseat to enjoy better heating and cooling levels.
 Beverage holders and rear vents are in the backseat.
 Drivers will appreciate illuminated steering wheel-mounted controls and push button start.

 The 2020 design includes rear doors that open wider, helping load people and cargo.
 The rear seat can be split and lifted to create storage space.
 For everyday use, there’s also rear under-the-seat storage and a multi-functional front center console storage unit.